MyPetLobster/booksight/README.md

     python manage.py runserver
     ```

-7. If you want to access on mobile device to take advantage of your device's camera, you'll need to run the server with your local IP address.
+7. If you want to access the web app on a mobile device to take advantage of your device's camera, you'll need to run the server with your local IP address.
 The method I found that works best is to find your local IP address and run the server with the following command:

     ```sh
     python manage.py runserver 0.0.0.0:8000